rest-feeds/rest-feeds/README.md

 ## Content Negotiation

 Every consumer and provider _must_ support the media type `application/json`.
-It is used, if the `Accept` header is missing or not supported.
+It is the default and used, when the `Accept` header is missing or not supported.

 Further media types may be used, when supported by client and server:

 * `text/html` to render feed in browser
 * `application/atom+xml` to support feed readers
+* `TODO` to support streaming
 * `multipart/mixed` to have a more HTTP native representation
-* Protobuf
-* Avro
+* `TODO` Protobuf or Avro to minimize traffic
 * any other

 ## Pages and Polling